meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/has-many-through-in-forms.md

 In this example, a user is filling out a form, entering the date and time they'd like to come, and choosing their doctor and their name from a dropdown.
 We're assigning these properties directly to the appointment as it's created.

 Other times, we need to be more abstract.
 Let's return to our blog example, but this time we'll say that a post can have many categories and categories can have many posts.
 For this, we'll need a join table—let's call it `post_categories`.
 If our user wants to associate a post with a category, it doesn't make sense for them to go to `/post_categories/new` and fill out a "new post category form".
 That's confusing!
-Let's look at a more abstract way that we can do this thanks to the magic of ActiveRecord.
+Let's look at a more abstract way that we can do this thanks to the magic of Active Record.

 ## Setting Up Our Posts and Categories